SAMEERMIRZA95/SAMEERMIRZA95/README.md

-- 👋 Hi, I’m @SAMEERMIRZA95
+- 👋 Hi, I’m @SAMEER MIRZA
-- 👀 I’m interested in ...
+- 👀 I’m interested in SQL
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Oracle Database Administration
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on SQL Projects
-- 📫 How to reach me ...
+- 📫 Reach me through sameerg.baig@gmail.com

 <!---
 SAMEERMIRZA95/SAMEERMIRZA95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.